core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The pairwise mode MAY be supported.
 An endpoint implementing only a silent server does not support the pairwise mode.

 If the signature algorithm used in the group supports ECDH (e.g., ECDSA, EdDSA), the pairwise mode MUST be supported by endpoints that use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} and/or block-wise transfers {{RFC7959}}, for instance for responses after the first block-wise request, which possibly targets all servers in the group and includes the CoAP Block2 option (see Section 2.3.6 of {{I-D.ietf-core-groupcomm-bis}}).
 This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected with the group mode.

-The pairwise mode protects messages between two members of a group, essentially following {{RFC8613}}, but with the following notable differences:

-* The 'kid' and 'kid context' parameters of the COSE object are used as defined in {{sec-cose-object-kid}} of this document.

-* The external_aad defined in {{sec-cose-object-ext-aad-enc}} of this document is used for the encryption process.

-* The Pairwise Sender/Recipient Keys used as Sender/Recipient keys are derived as defined in {{sec-derivation-pairwise}} of this document.

 Senders cannot use the pairwise mode to protect a message intended for multiple recipients.
 In fact, the pairwise mode is defined only between two endpoints and the keying material is thus only available to one recipient.